Hehe-Zhc/delete-repo/README.md

 delete-repo
 ===========

-This script allows me to delete repositories with the GitHub API
+This script allows users to delete repositories with the GitHub API